-Section 3 of the PCS concerns the regulation of wireless facilities in the rights-of-way of State-maintained highways.
-This section would add the placement of wireless facilities to the list of allowable activities in the State rights-of-way and would authorize the North Carolina Department of Transportation (NC DOT) to issue permits for the collocation of wireless facilities in the State rights-of-way.
-NC DOT would be required to approve or deny permits within a reasonable period of time of receiving an application.
+The bill would address the regulation of wireless facilities in the rights-of-way of State-maintained highways by adding the placement of wireless facilities to the list of allowable activities in the State rights-of-way and would authorize the NCDOT to issue permits for the collocation of wireless facilities in the State rights-of-way.
+NCDOT would be required to approve or deny permits within a reasonable period of time of receiving an application.